GoogleCloudPlatform/apigee-samples/oauth-client-credentials-with-scope/docs/cloudshell-tutorial.md

 ### Test the APIs

-The script that deploys the Apigee API proxies print two sets of cURL commands.
+The script that deploys the Apigee API proxies will print two sets of cURL commands.

 First set is with the a token with `read` access.
 You will find that it only works with the GET call.
 The POST call will fail.
 This is because of the insuffient scope to make a POST call to that resource.